 The Journal of Interactive Online Learning is a scholarly, peer-reviewed online journal which offers free access to its readers.
 Copyright is maintained by JIOL.

 The Journal of Interactive Online Learning is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
+JIOL does not allow commercial reuse of its content.
 This is in accordance with the BOAI definition of open access.

 This journal of theory, research, and practice in interactive online learning serving all disciplines aims to: